mellinoe/veldrid-docs/articles/shaders.md

 ### Uniform Buffer

-A uniform [Buffer](xref:Veldrid.Buffer) is a resource used to store a small-to-medium amount of data for a shader to access.
+A uniform [DeviceBuffer](xref:Veldrid.DeviceBuffer) is a resource used to store a small-to-medium amount of data for a shader to access.
 Uniform buffers are commonly used to store per-object transformations, camera transformations and properties, and other information.

-A Buffer must be created with [BufferUsage.UniformBuffer](xref:Veldrid.BufferUsage) to be used as a uniform Buffer.
+A DeviceBuffer must be created with [BufferUsage.UniformBuffer](xref:Veldrid.BufferUsage) to be used as a uniform buffer.

-Uniform Buffers correspond to "cbuffer" blocks in HLSL, and a uniform variable or uniform block in GLSL.
+Uniform buffers correspond to "cbuffer" blocks in HLSL, and a uniform variable or uniform block in GLSL.

 ### Structured Buffer

-A structured buffer is another kind of Buffer resource available to shaders.
-Like uniform Buffers, they can be used to store arbitrary data, but are generally much larger.
-Structured Buffers are used to store a large amount of a single kind of value (a "structure").
-The size of the structure that is stored must be designated upon Buffer creation (see [BufferDescription.StructureByteStride](xref:Veldrid.BufferDescription#Veldrid_BufferDescription_StructureByteStride)).
+A structured buffer is another kind of DeviceBuffer resource available to shaders.
+Like uniform buffers, they can be used to store arbitrary data, but are generally much larger.
+Structured buffers are used to store a large amount of a single kind of value (a "structure").
+The size of the structure that is stored must be designated upon DeviceBuffer creation (see [BufferDescription.StructureByteStride](xref:Veldrid.BufferDescription#Veldrid_BufferDescription_StructureByteStride)).

-Structured Buffers may be read-only or read-write.
-Read-write Buffers can be written to in the fragment and compute stages, allowing arbitrary data to be output by shaders.
+Structured buffers may be read-only or read-write.
+Read-write buffers can be written to in the fragment and compute stages, allowing arbitrary data to be output by shaders.
 Read-only structured buffers must be created with the [BufferUsage.StructuredBufferReadOnly](xref:Veldrid.BufferUsage) flag, and read-write structured buffers must be created with the [BufferUsage.StructuredBufferReadWrite](xref:Veldrid.BufferUsage) flag.

-Structure Buffers correspond to `StructuredBuffer<T>` or `RWStructuredBuffer<T>` objects in HLSL, and `readonly` or normal "buffer blocks" in GLSL.
+Structure buffers correspond to `StructuredBuffer<T>` or `RWStructuredBuffer<T>` objects in HLSL, and `readonly` or normal "buffer blocks" in GLSL.

 ### TextureView